-Scene of the explosion seen from afar.
+| The scene of the explosion as seen from a distance.
 (Source: Nova.news) |

 "We are now imposing new rules of engagement.
 This will cost the US and the UK dearly," Aljazeera quoted a senior Houthi military official as saying on March 17.

-(according to Nova news)
+(according to Nova News)

 Source